-This appendix provides guidelines for the documentation of ODD conditions under which an ADS is designed to operate as required under paragraph 4.9. above.
-These guidelines promote consistency across manufacturer descriptions of each ODD to facilitate use of this information in ADS assessments.

-- 2.1.
-Per paragraph 4.9., each ODD condition and/or boundary shall be defined in measurable and/or verifiable terms. - 2.2.
-[Where applicable, the definitions shall use the terms and units of measurement provided under Section A-1 below.] - 2.3.
-The manufacturer may describe additional conditions where not provided in [Section A-1] below. - A-1.
-Compendium of ODD Conditions

-This section provides terms and units of measurement for ODD conditions to be used where applicable in describing the ODD of ADS features.
+- 1. This appendix provides guidelines for the documentation of ODD conditions under which an ADS is designed to operate as required under paragraph 4.9. above.
+These guidelines promote consistency across manufacturer descriptions of each ODD to facilitate use of this information in ADS assessments. - 2.
+Per paragraph 4.9., each ODD condition and/or boundary shall be defined in measurable and/or verifiable terms. - [2.1.
+Where applicable, the definitions shall use the terms and units of measurement provided under paragraph 3. below.] - 2.2.
+The manufacturer may describe additional conditions where not provided in paragraph 3. below. - [3.
+The following paragraphs provide terms and units of measurement for ODD conditions to be used where applicable in describing ODD conditions and/or boundaries of ADS features.]